appirio-tech/cs-website-cms/README.md

 This is the new cloudspokes.com website with Refinery using the new [CloudSpokes API](https://github.com/cloudspokes/cs-api).
-If you would like to participate in challenges to build out the new site, fork this repo and get started.
+If you would like to participate in challenges to build out the new site, fork this repo and get started!

 ## Database.com